Coughing up blood (Hemoptysis) Types, Causes, and Treatment

 Types of coughing up blood (hemoptysis)

-Causes of Blood in Cough:
+What are the Causes of Blood in Cough?

-• Prolonged or severe cough : This can irritate the upper respiratory tract and tear the blood vessels.
+• Prolonged or severe cough: This can irritate the upper respiratory tract and tear the blood vessels.

-• Chronic Obstructive Pulmonary Disease (COPD) : COPD is a permanent blockage of the airflow in the lungs.
+• Chronic Obstructive Pulmonary Disease (COPD): COPD is a permanent blockage of the airflow in the lungs.
 It usually causes shortness of breath, coughing, sputum production, and wheezing.

-• Pneumonia : Bloody sputum may cause this and other lung infections.
-Inflammation of the lung tissue, usually because of a bacterial infection, characterized by pneumonia.
-People with pneumonia appear to have chest pain, exhaustion, fever, sweating, and chills while they are breathing or coughing.
+• Pneumonia: Bloody sputum may cause this and other lung infections.Inflammation of the lung tissue, typically brought on by a bacterial infection, is the hallmark of pneumonia. .
+People with pneumonia appear to have chest pain, exhaustion, fever, sweating, and chills while breathing or coughing.

-• Pulmonary embolism : It refers to a blood clot in an artery in a lung.
+• Pulmonary embolism: It refers to a blood clot in an artery in a lung.
 It usually causes sudden chest pain and shortness of breath.

-• Lung cancer : A person is more likely to get lung cancer if they are over 40 and smoke tobacco.
+• Lung cancer: A person is more likely to get lung cancer if they are over 40 and smoke tobacco.
 It can cause a cough that doesn't go away, shortness of breath, chest pain, and sometimes bone pain or headaches.

 Other causes include: